Why you need a Greenville Criminal Defense Lawyer

 Timing is Important in your Criminal Defense Case

-As with many things, timing is crucial when it comes to hiring a Greenville criminal defense attorney.
+As with many things, timing is crucial when it comes to hiring a Greenville criminal defense lawyer .
 You may be inclined to wait, sitting on your hands while you consider your options.
 This is often a big mistake.
 For one thing, waiting increases the amount of time you will have direct contact with police officers, investigators and judges without a lawyer there to assist and advise.
 Another problem with waiting is that plea-bargaining is best done early on.

 In fact, early intervention after an arrest but before the filing for formal charges might help in avoiding the charges entirely by negotiating a mutually agreeable alternative.
 Even if you have been charged, acting early to begin the evidence gathering or plea-bargaining with prosecutors is important to get the case started on the right foot.
 It’s always better to be ahead of the ball than behind it, especially when something as important as your freedom is at stake.